ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/varnish/varnish.md

 ## Install Varnish

 ### Configuration Test
 It's very important to run a configuration test before starting/restarting the Varnish service.
-You can run a configruation test with the following command:
+You can run a configuration test with the following command:
 ```bash
 ~]# varnishd -C -f /etc/varnish/default.vcl
 ```
-A susceeful output from this command will be the VCL displayed  on the terminal with no error message.
+A successful output from this command will be the VCL displayed  on the terminal with no error message.
 #### Start Varnish
 You can start the Varnish service with the following command:
 ```bash